lumol-org/lumol/doc/input_reference/source/units.rst

 Units
 =====

-Lumol features a set of internal units and offers facilities to convert from and to this set of internal units.
+Internally Lumol uses a set of internal units.
+For convenience we offer facilities to convert from and to this set of internal units.

 The internal unit system is the following: